Service to the Community

 Our current partners and volunteer needs can be found below, but if you have suggestions, please don’t hesitate to send them to the office for forwarding to Committee Chair Eleanor Billington.

-Current partners
+More about our Current partners

 The Bishop John T. Walker School for Boys was organized as the Episcopal Diocese of Washington’s response to the serious educational challenges facing African American boys in low-income communities in the DC area.
 The school, named in honor of the first African American bishop of the diocese, opened its doors in 2008 with a single class of 13.
 Today it serves 85 students in grades K-5.
 The school is supported by the Episcopal Diocese of Washington, Episcopal parishes, and individual donations.